choojs/choo/README.md

 ## API
 This section provides documentation on how each function in `choo` works.
 It's intended to be a technical reference.
-If you're interested in learning choo for the first time, consider reading through the [handbook][handbook] or [concepts](#concepts) first :sparkles:
+If you're interested in learning choo for the first time, consider reading through the [handbook] or [concepts](#concepts) first :sparkles:

 ### app = choo(opts)